 """

-Check if the network model has populations defined.
+Check if the network model is a population model.

 Args: